WarpWing/blog/src/content/posts/quantum-thoughts.md

 # A Brief Historical Overview of Encryption
 Encryption has been essential for secure communication throughout history.
 Early methods like the Caesar cipher, used by Julius Caesar, shifted letters by a fixed number to encode messages—for example, shifting "HELLO" three places yields "KHOOR."
 As cryptography evolved, the 16th-century Vigenère cipher introduced keyword-based shifts, making frequency analysis less effective.
 Using a keyword like "LEMON" to encrypt "ATTACK AT DAWN" created a more secure message.

 During World War II, the German Enigma machine significantly advanced encryption complexity.
 This electromechanical device used rotors and plugboards to generate trillions of encryption combinations.
-Allied codebreakers, including Alan Turing, developed techniques and machines (which are known as Turing Machines) to decrypt Enigma messages, influencing the war's outcome and laying the foundation for modern computing.
+Allied codebreakers, including Alan Turing, developed techniques) to decrypt Enigma messages, influencing the war's outcome and laying the foundation for modern computing.

 :::note
 Are you at Dickinson College and want to learn more about theories of computations and learn about Turing Machines and P v NP?
 Take COMP314: Computability and Complexity!
 Please note that Ty Chermsirivatana '27 does not take any legal or ethical responsibility for the purchase of any caffeinated beverages or tears shed during homework.